-In essence, it is the continuous rebirth of our conscious awareness that helps us reach enlightenment, which the lotus flower is indicative of.
+In essence, the deeper symbolic meaning of the lotus flower is the continuous rebirth of our conscious awareness that helps us reach enlightenment, which the lotus flower is indicative of.

 The roots in the mud reflect our base desires, the defilements of materialism which develop in our innocent mind as children.

-The growth of the stem through the water is reflective of our everyday life’s and the experiences we have.
+The growth of the stem through the water is reflective of our everyday lives and the experiences we have.
 Sometimes the waters are dirty and unclear, other times they are clean and pure.